stackitcloud/terraform-provider-stackit/docs/index.md

 - `mongodbflex_custom_endpoint` (String) Custom endpoint for the MongoDB Flex service
 - `objectstorage_custom_endpoint` (String) Custom endpoint for the Object Storage service
 - `observability_custom_endpoint` (String) Custom endpoint for the Observability service
+- `oidc_request_token` (String) The bearer token for the request to the OIDC provider.
+For use when authenticating as a Service Account using OpenID Connect.
+- `oidc_request_url` (String) The URL for the OIDC provider from which to request an ID token.
+For use when authenticating as a Service Account using OpenID Connect.
 - `opensearch_custom_endpoint` (String) Custom endpoint for the OpenSearch service
 - `postgresflex_custom_endpoint` (String) Custom endpoint for the PostgresFlex service
 - `private_key` (String) Private RSA key used for authentication, relevant for the key flow.
 It takes precedence over the private key that is included in the service account key.